Auter/CallOfElements/Readme.md

 **This is a fork of MarcelineVQ's Call of Elements, extended with a smart healing module.
-The addon provides comprehensive Shaman tools including totem management, intelligent healing automation, accessibility, and quality-of-life features.**
+The addon provides comprehensive Shaman tools including totem management, intelligent healing assistance, accessibility, and quality-of-life features.**

 This fork was originally  created to support handheld / controller users, it now functions fully on PC.